No need to start a debugger to see your fields: Just let lombok generate a

 toString for you!

 @ToString to let lombok generate an implementation of the

 toString() method.
 By default, it'll print your class name, along with each field, in order, separated by commas.

 includeFieldNames parameter to true you can add some clarity (but also quite some length) to the output of the

 By default, all non-static fields will be printed.
-If you want to skip some fields, you can name them in the
+If you want to skip some fields, you can annotate these fields with

-exclude parameter; each named field will not be printed at all.
-Alternatively, you can specify exactly which fields you wish to be used by naming them in the
+@ToString.Exclude.
+Alternatively, you can specify exactly which fields you wish to be used by using

 callSuper to true, you can include the output of the superclass implementation of

 toString to the output.
 Be aware that the default implementation of